Yellow group — LONG SANDWICH

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These are all common options for editing photos on a smartphone, often used to enhance or modify the appearance of a photo.
+These are all options for editing photos on a smartphone, including adjusting and cropping, often used in social media and photography

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.